Jerrody/vulkanite/README.md

 # Features
 ## Safety
-Vulkan handles can be mostly be seen as references to Vulkan object.
+Vulkan handles can mostly be seen as references to Vulkan object.
 As such, using this crate, Vulkan handles **cannot be NULL**
 (there is no vk::NULL_HANDLE value), being given a handle means you can assume it is not null and valid.
 All vulkan functions taking as parameters handles which can be null now instead take as parameter an [`Option<Handle>`].